-This Order includes limited requirements for individuals and businesses to mitigate the spread of COVID-19 in Colorado.
-The Order requires face coverings in some settings.
-Additionally, the Order maintains some restrictions on certain activities while we continue to take steps to limit the spread of COVID-19 in Colorado, and includes a provision that authorizes CDPHE to require a county to comply with additional restrictions should certain metrics be met.
-The Order also includes hospital reporting requirements regarding bed capacity to provide the State with critical information to assess the status of the COVID-19 pandemic relative to the statewide capacity to provide necessary medical care and services to Coloradans.
+This Order includes measures for individuals and businesses to mitigate the spread of COVID-19 in Colorado.
+The Order continues to require face coverings in some settings.
+Additionally, the Order maintains some additional protections for certain activities while we continue to take steps to limit the spread of COVID-19 in Colorado, The Order also includes hospital reporting requirements regarding bed capacity to provide the State with critical information to assess the status of the COVID-19 pandemic relative to the statewide capacity to provide necessary medical care and services to Coloradans.